apendley/TPCodeaExamples/readme.md

 ###Import via copy/paste
 1. Open https://github.com/apendley/TPCodeaExamples/blob/master/SmallWorldSprites.png in Mobile Safari, and copy the image to the clipboard
-2. Import the copied image into Codea
+2. Import the copied image into Codea.
+Make sure to save it as "SmallWorldSprites", and make sure the Retina option is selected.
 3. Open the TPCodeaTabExample project in Codea and run it!

 ###Import via Dropbox: